-Tactical safety issues

-Patrol officers need to also select a location that presents the safest tactical advantages to the officers.
-Tactical issues that should be considered by the patrol officer include but are not limited to:

-- possible escape routes for the occupants of the target vehicle. - possible tactical retreat routes for the officer(s). - availability of cover and concealment. - avoidance of potentially hostile environments (e.g., angry crowd, unruly groups, etc.). - avoidance of other interference potential (e.g., pedestrian traffic, difficulty maintaining patrol vehicle security).

-Communication with dispatch

-Prior to initiating the actual pullover, patrol officers should notify dispatch of their intended actions.
+Tactical safety issues Patrol officers need to also select a location that presents the safest tactical advantages to the patrol officers.
+Tactical issues that should be considered by the patrol officer include but are not limited to: possible escape routes for the occupants of the target vehicle. possible tactical retreat routes for the patrol officer(s). availability of cover and concealment. avoidance of potentially hostile environments (e.g., angry crowd, unruly groups, etc.). avoidance of other interference potential (e.g., pedestrian traffic, difficulty maintaining patrol vehicle security).
+Communication with dispatch Prior to initiating the actual pullover, patrol officers should notify dispatch of their intended actions.
 Depending on the capabilities of the patrol unit and agency policy, communication may be made via radio or a Mobile Data Terminal (MDT) within the patrol vehicle, if there are two persons in the unit or circumstances allow.

-Patrol officers should provide information such as:

-- the anticipated location of the pullover and direction of travel. - a license number and vehicle description of the target vehicle. - the legal justification or nature of pullover (e.g., stopping a suspected DUI or stopping a stolen vehicle). - a request for backup if necessary. - any other information pertinent to the pullover (e.g., information on weapons, number of occupants, etc.).
+Patrol officers should provide information such as: the anticipated location of the pullover and direction of travel. a license number and vehicle description of the target vehicle. the legal justification or nature of pullover (e.g., stopping a suspected DUI or stopping a stolen vehicle). a request for backup if necessary. any other information pertinent to the pullover (e.g., information on weapons, number of occupants, etc.).

-Communication with dispatch (continued)

-Officers should make sure all communications are completed before initiating the vehicle pullover.

-NOTE: Other patrol units may not be aware of vehicle pullovers in the area when communication is made solely over a MDT.

-NOTE: It may also be advisable for the patrol officer to write down the license number and a short vehicle description of the target vehicle before initiating the pullover.
-Such redundant information may be helpful if an officer assault occurs during the pullover.

-Distance between vehicles

-It is important to maintain a proper distance between the patrol vehicle and the target vehicle at the time the pullover is initiated.

-IF the patrol vehicle is THEN The patrol vehicle should be: too far from the target vehicle, the driver of the target vehicle may be able to flee. close enough so the officer can maintain visual contact with occupant(s) and/or their activities. too close to the target vehicle, there may be a greater potential for a rear-end collision if the driver of the target vehicle should make a sudden stop. positioned far enough behind the target vehicle so the patrol officer can read the license plate of the target vehicle.

-NOTE: For high-risk vehicle pullovers, officers should maintain a greater distance from the target vehicle, generally two to three car lengths or 20 to 30 feet.
+Communication with dispatch Peace officers should make sure all communications are completed before initiating the vehicle pullover. (continued) : Other patrol units may not be aware of vehicle pullovers in the area when communication is made solely over an MDT. lic ve int NOTE: It may also be advisable for the patrol officer to write down the license number and a short vehicle description of the target vehicle before initiating the pullover.
+Such redundant information may be helpful if a patrol officer assault occurs during the pullover.
+Distance between vehicles It is important to maintain a proper distance between the patrol vehicle and the target vehicle at the time the pullover is initiated.
+IF the patrol vehicle is THEN The patrol vehicle should be: too far from the target vehicle, of the target ay be able to flee. close enough so the patrol officer can maintain visual contact with occupant(s) and/or their activities. too close to the target vehicle, potential f collision i be a greater for a rear-end f the driver of the icle should make stop. positioned far enough behind the target vehicle so the patrol officer can read the license plate of the target vehicle.
+NOTE: For high-risk vehicle pullovers, patrol officers should maintain greater distance from the target vehicle, generally two to three car lengths or 20 to 30 feet.